 Almost everything you need for a slime farm is easy to obtain.
 However, you will need to spend some time exploring villages in your world to collect them in no time.

-With everything at your disposal, it’s time to start building an efficient slime farm in Minecraft.
+With everything at your disposal, it’s time to start building an efficient slime farm.
 Make sure to follow the guide step-by-step in-game right now or bookmark it to avoid confusion.
 Let’s get started:

-For our slime farm to work in Minecraft 1.19, we first need to spawn slimes.
+For our slime farm to work, we first need to spawn slimes.
 For that, make two floating platforms with building blocks.
-The surface area of these platforms should be 14 x 14 blocks, and they should have a vertical gap of at least 5 blocks between them.
+The surface area of these platforms should be 14 x 14 blocks, and they should have a vertical gap of at least five blocks between them.
 To keep it simple, you can make one at Y=30 and the next at Y=25.

 Once everything else is ready, follow these steps to spawn slimes and get an Allay to collect slimeballs:

-2. Then, place a note block on its edge.
-Later, when we play the note block, the Allay linked to it will make our slime farm automatic in Minecraft.
+- Then, place a note block on its edge.
+Later, when we play the note block, the Allay linked to it will make our slime farm automatic.

-4. The note block must keep playing automatically to keep Allay linked to it.
-For that, you must place the Redstone repeaters and the Redstone dust in the following format.
+- The note block must keep playing automatically to keep Allay linked to it.
+For that, you must place the redstone repeaters and the redstone dust in the following format.
 Make sure that repeaters in your farm are facing the same direction as the ones in the image.

-If using Allay seems a bit complex, you can also use the following methods to collect slimeballs:
+If using Allay seems a bit complex, you can also use the following methods to collect slimeballs in your slime farm:

-- Chests with hoppers on the floor of the farm
+- Hoppers chained on the floor of the farm

 - Water flow to transport slimeballs out of the farm